nc-harrison-r/review-day-2/README.md

 In each section, you will find instructions on how to proceed.
 Make sure to commit and push your work frequently.

-Remember to submit your work with the slack command `/nchelp review` at the end of each section!

-**You should use a separate virtual environment for each section**
+When needed, you should **use a separate virtual environment for each section.**

 It is _not_ expected that you should finish all the material in each section (but please try!).
 As a guide, you should spend no more than: